Mental Health Facilities Madison County, IL

 Alternatives Counseling Inc

 Alternatives Counseling Inc is a mental health facility in Madison County, IL, located at 88 South Main Street, 62034.
 Alternatives Counseling Inc provides outpatient treatment.
-Alternatives Counseling Inc provides couples/family therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Alternatives Counseling Inc also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
+Alternatives Counseling Inc provides individual psychotherapy, behavior modification and group therapy to seniors 65 or older, adults and young adults.
+Alternatives Counseling Inc also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
 Some other services available at Alternatives Counseling Inc include court-ordered outpatient treatment.

 Learn More